Do You Need to Know This?

 Am7 (A – C – E – G)

 Do you see how all three of those chords have at least 3 of the same notes?
-This means you can swap them in your chord progression with each other.
+When you’re composing, try swapping out a chord for another chord in the same chord family.

 2. Subdominant Family: